 Nacho Loaded Potato Skins.
 I mean whaaaaaaat?
-What does that even mean.
-It means basically that this is the end all be all game day snack.
+What is happening.
+It’s basically the end all, be all to game day snack.
 Imagine a crispy potato skin stuffed with refried beans, bacon, topped with cheese, salsa, guacamole, and chives.
 Can you dig it?
-I mean I ate all mine with sour cream on top too, cause I’m that kinda girl.
+I mean, I ate all mine with sour cream on top too, because why not?

-These rocked my face off.
-They were amazing.
-And you 100% have to serve them or bring them to your Super Bowl party.
-People will be singing your praises all year long.
-People might even forget there is a football game on and just hang out around the table with these treats.
-They are the best.
-And they have guacamole.
-I mean really?
+These are amazing.
+And you 100% have to serve them or bring them to your Super Bowl party on Sunday.
+People will be singing your praises all year long and finding any excuse to invite you over.
+People might even forget there is a football game on and just hang out around the table with these bites – or maybe that’s just me.
 Does it get any better than carbs, cheese, bacon and guacamole all rolled into one amazing potato skin?
 I think not.

 - 1 cup refried beans